fienvh/uit-documentatie/content/search_api_3/latest/searching/creator.md

 * URL parameter
 * Advanced queries

+At the moment of writing, `creator` can contain a nickname or emailaddress, depending on the source of the offer: UiTdatabank v2 or UiTdatabank v3.
+In the near future `creator` will only contain the UiTiD uuid.

 ## Url parameter

 You can filter by an exact match with the `creator`  URL parameter.